phyletica/phyletica.github.io/teaching/s4b/code-review/index.md

 No.
 You do not need to read or understand every line of code for a code review.
-Instead, you can sample different parts of the code to get a sense of whether the authors are using the best practices you are learning in class, or can improve their code.
+Instead, you can sample different parts of the code to get a sense of whether the authors are using the best practices you are learning in class, and, if not, what can they do to improve their code.

 # Structuring your review